Birding Tour Australia: Northern Territory - Top End Birding

 SAFETY

-We do not recommend walking around Darwin at night for personal safety reasons.
+We do not recommend walking around Darwin or Katherine at night for personal safety reasons.
 Please do not leave valuables (or anything at any time) inside the vehicle when it is parked to help reduce the risk of anyone breaking into the vehicle.
 Please keep a close watch on your possessions (e.g., bags, wallet, optics, etc.) when we are out and about in the city, such as during lunch and city birding stops.
 Keep a careful watch on your possessions in busy areas for pickpockets.
 Make sure the doors and windows are always closed and locked in your hotel rooms (when you are in the room and when you are out of it).

 We need to take extreme care on this Top End birding tour due to the presence of Saltwater Crocodiles that can occur in or near the smallest waterbodies; they can also be found up to 0.6 miles (1 km) from water.
-We will be birding within habitats that crocodiles inhabit, such as rivers (including inland rivers – “salties” can occur over 124 miles (200 km) from the coast), coastal mangroves, and wetlands.
+We will be birding and staying overnight within habitats that crocodiles inhabit, such as rivers (including inland rivers – “salties” can occur over 124 miles (200 km) from the coast), coastal mangroves, and wetlands.
 Please do not stand close to the water’s edge or go anywhere near water at night.
 Crocodile warning signs are often in place and should always be adhered to.
 Do not swim in any rivers, creeks, or anywhere else that is not a swimming pool in a hotel (and check the pool first before jumping in!).
 Please refer to the Be Crocwise website for more information.
 As referred to in the Australia general information document, other general safety information should be considered, e.g., regarding snakes, etc.

 WHAT TO BRING: CLOTHING AND OTHER ITEMS